Wave power: Energy and energy flux

 Due to the dispersion relation for waves under gravity, the group velocity depends on the wavelength λ, or equivalently, on the wave period T.

 Wave height is determined by wind speed, the length of time the wind has been blowing, fetch (the distance over which the wind excites the waves) and by the bathymetry (which can focus or disperse the energy of the waves).
 A given wind speed has a matching practical limit over which time or distance do not increase wave size.
 At this limit the waves are said to be "fully developed".
-In general, larger waves are more powerful but wave power is also determined by wave speed, wavelength, and water density.
+In general, larger waves are more powerful but wave power is also determined by wavelength, water density, water depth and acceleration of gravity.

 Wave energy converters

 Wave energy converters (WECs) are generally categorized by the method, by location and by the power take-off system.
 Locations are shoreline, nearshore and offshore.
 Types of power take-off include: hydraulic ram, elastomeric hose pump, pump-to-shore, hydroelectric turbine, air turbine, and linear electrical generator.

 The four most common approaches are: